k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

   Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about integrating the TDM portal with the Broadway editors, as well as implementation guides for MTable and Distribution parameters.

-##### Handle Looping Over the Number of Records
+##### Handling Loops Over the Number of Records

 There are several optional modes for executing the data generation inner flow:

 - **Row by row** — this recommended approach is implemented by the data generation flows.
 The inner flow returns a single row and lets the RowsGenerator Actor handle parent rows and the number of rows per parent ID.
 The data generation flow can return either multiple results that will serve as the row columns or a single result named **result** of a **Map** type.

-Note that the data generation flow can be edited to be executed in different modes, if needed:
+Note that the data generation flow can be configured to run in different modes, if needed:

 - **Rows per parent** — generation of all records for each input parent ID.
 For example, generating 2 to 5 open cases and 1 to 6 closed cases per each parent activity ID requires the usage of the 'rows per parent' mode.
 - **Handle all parent rows** — generation of all records for all input parent IDs.
 The Actor will return these rows and will not call the inner flow again.